KarstSkarn/KhromaCoder/README.md

 - Minor level of optimization in the Encoding / Decoding process.
 - Minor corrections in the way it fetches some file data.
 - Ensured that can encode any size of file (Refering to big files) but stills pending some level of optimization.
-- Trimmed unused dependencies code so the size of the executable went down considerably.
+- Initially I did trim unused dependencies code but some of them didn't like that very much so It keeps having more or less the same size.

 ### Khroma Coder 1.0.17 Version Features
 - Main release; just basic features.